DOI10.47051/QVFL2829

 Figure 2: Distribution of Oxyrhopus occipitalis in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The name Oxyrhopus, which comes from the Greek words oxys (meaning “quick”) and rhops (meaning “bush”),18 refers to the escape behavior of snakes19 of these genus; that is, fleeing into bushes.
+Etymology: The name Oxyrhopus comes from the Greek words oxys (=quick) and rhops (=bush),18 and probably refers to the escape behavior of these snakes.
 The specific epithet occipitalis is derived from the Latin word occiput, meaning “back of the head”.18 It probably refers to the dark patch on the dorsal part of the head.

-See it in the wild: Yellow-headed Flame-Snakes can be seen with ~1–3% certainty in forested areas throughout the Amazon basin in Ecuador.
-Some of the best localities to find them in the wild in Ecuador are: Yasuní Scientific Station, Tiputini Biodiversity Station, and Jatun Sacha Biological Reserve.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night.
+See it in the wild: Yellow-headed Flame-Snakes can be seen at a rate of about once a week in forested areas throughout the Amazon basin in Ecuador.
+Prime locations for this species include Yasuní Scientific Station, Tiputini Biodiversity Station, and Jatun Sacha Biological Reserve, where the snakes are typically spotted on the forest floor along trails at night.

 Acknowledgments: Special thanks to Andy Proaño, David Buitrón, Darwin Núñez, Diego Piñán, Freddy Velásquez, Grace Reyes, Jorge Vaca, Jose Manuel Falcón, and Thierry García for providing locality data for Oxyrhopus occipitalis.